martpet/trip-pics/README.md

 # TripPics

-This is a playground for learning AWS CDK.
+A playground for learning AWS CDK.

 (work in progress)